Selapian/Gazelle-WebTorrent/README.md

 *Edit the Torrents model under static/client/models* Insert Source types (such as Documentary, or Renaissance Art), edition_torrent media (such as Ebook or Concert), and edition_torrent format (such as PDF or mp3), and resolution (such as v0, 720p or 1080x720) For perspective, an Ebook vs Audiobook would be [media] and a PDF vs djvu would be [format].
 If you want x264, I recommend setting mkv (x264) as a [format], and then using the Resolutions array to add SD, 720p, 4k, etc.

-*Host server.js, config.js, static/, and js/ on a node.js platform*
+*Host server.js, config.js, static/, and js/ on a node.js platform; you might have to work out the express port on certain platforms*

 **ABOUT THE ARCHITECTURE**